dandi/handbook/docs/40_initialization.md

 ##### Capture Sentry DSN value

 You'll be provided with a screen displaying how to initialize and install Sentry into your Django app.
 For now, just capture the DSN value.
-This value will be used later as an environment variables while deploying your API via Terraform
+This value will be used later as an environment variable while deploying your API via Terraform.

 <br/><br/>
 <img